xmartlabs/xmartlabs.github.io/_posts/2020-05-12-Android-Nav-Component.md

 ## What were we expecting from a new navigation library?
 That was the first question that came to my mind when we first thought about using it.
-There are a bunch of navigation libraries in existence for Android, and at that moment we already had a solid navigation architecture based on the Router pattern, so, what were we expecting of it?
+There are a bunch of navigation libraries in existence for Android, and at that moment we already had a solid navigation architecture based on the Router pattern, so, what were we expecting from it?

 - A library that's easy to integrate and debug.
 - A library that could provide us with a better understanding of the app's main flows and features.